-Our Nutrition Policy sets out our internal standards on the use of nutritional on-pack claims, which go above and beyond the law.
+Our Nutrition Policy sets out our internal standards on the use of nutritional on-pack claims. which go above and beyond the law.
 We believe in helping consumers make informed food choices and use clear labelling on pack, including of all key nutrients.
-We use front-of-pack nutritional labelling where possible, to help advise consumers how much our food contributes to their daily reference intakes, and voluntarily la-
+We use front-of-pack nutritional labelling where possible, to help advise consumers how much our food contributes to their daily reference intakes, and voluntarily label fibre to assist consumers in making sure they consume a balance of nutrients across the day.
+Where appropriate, we also adopt nationally recognised schemes, such as Nutri-score labelling in EU markets, to enable consumers to identify healthier meal choices.